10 Tips for avoiding Plumbing Nightmares

-Let’s face it life is strange and homeownership often comes with unexpected expenses and sometimes scary problems!
+Plumbing Nightmares can happen to anyone.
+Let’s face it.
+Life is strange and homeownership can come with unexpected expenses and sometimes scary problems!

 How do you create a plumbing nightmare?
 The biggest plumbing nightmares are caused when homeowners don’t follow simple steps to protect the piping system and sewer lines connected to their homes.